seg4lt/markdown-to-html/Readme.md

 - [ ] fix table of content for table series
 - [ ] fix sorting on table of content using index
 - [ ] add support for @@include_html and @@include_html_data for some dynamism - so I don't need to create parser for each type of thing I want to support
+- [ ] ol/ul list template on __templates folder so it can be picked up by build script
+- [ ] For quick prototyping I was using gpa everywhere, and not cleaning up memory properly.
+Fix that !!